microsoft/SEAL/dotnet/nuget/NUGET.md

 The command to create the NuGet package after compiling binaries is the following:

 ````
-cd dotnet/src
+cd dotnet/nuget
-nuget.exe pack SEALNet.nuspec -properties Configuration=Release -Verbosity detailed -OutputDir ..\bin\x64\Release
+nuget.exe pack SEALNet.nuspec -properties Configuration=Release -Verbosity detailed -OutputDir Release
 cd ../..
 ````

-After the package is created, copy it to a known location.
-For example, `c:\NuGetPackages`.
+After the package is created, copy it from dotnet/nuget/Release to a known location (e.g., `C:\NuGetPackages`).

 To add a reference to the NuGet package, you will need to configure Visual Studio so it can find packages in this known location.
 In Microsoft Visual Studio 2017, for example, you can:
 1. Select the menu uption `Tools / Options...`
 2. On the left pane of the Options dialog, navigate to `NuGet Package Manager / Package Sources`
-3. On the right pane of the Options dialog, add a new package source that points to the directory where you copied the NuGet package.
-For example, `c:\NuGetPackages`
+3. On the right pane of the Options dialog, add a new package source that points to the directory where you copied the NuGet package (e.g., `C:\NuGetPackages`)

 After this, you should be able to add a reference to this package in your own .NET project.
 After creating or opening your project in Visual Studio, you can right click on the project in the Solution